mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F042K6-Nucleo/Examples/RTC/RTC_Alarm/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by means of the RTC HAL API to configure and generate an RTC alarm.
+Configuration and generation of an RTC alarm using the RTC HAL API.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.